Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

        | call6 <Reg> <Reg1> <Reg2> <Reg3> <Reg4> <Reg5> <Reg6>
        | call7 <Reg> <Reg1> <Reg2> <Reg3> <Reg4> <Reg5> <Reg6> <Reg7>
        | call8 <Reg> <Reg1> <Reg2> <Reg3> <Reg4> <Reg5> <Reg6> <Reg7> <Reg8>

-call<N> functions put the return value into the function register (<Reg>).

-Instructions that may take either a register or constant operand (<Val>) are encoded as follows:
-   <instruction byte> <byte with value 0> <Reg>
-or
-   <instruction byte> <byte with value 1> <Constant:u64>
 ```

+`call<N>` functions put the return value into the function register (`<Reg>`).

+Instructions that may take either a register or constant operand (`<Val>`) are encoded as follows:
+either `<instruction byte> <byte with value 0> <Reg>` or `<instruction byte> <byte with value 1> <Constant:u64>`.

 # Fantom Smart Contract IDE

-We have created a very simple, comfortable and User-friendly interface for developers.
+We’ve created a simple, enjoyable and user-friendly interface for developers.
 <p align="center">
     <img  src="img/SmartContractIDE.png">
 </p>

-We provide examples in this web backend, which allow develop, compile, test, and deploy smart contracts to the Register-Based Virtual Machine: <a href="http://209.97.131.179/#contract.cpp"> See Live Demo.</a>
+We provide examples via this web backend.
+It allows developing, compiling, testing, and deploying smart contracts using our virtual machine: <a href="http://209.97.131.179/#contract.cpp">see live demo.</a>

-All the progress can be seen here as the examples of supported functionality, in the chronological order of creation:
+See the examples of supported functionality here, in the chronological order of creation:

 * <a href="http://209.97.131.179/#helloworld.c"> Arrays and Strings;</a>
 * <a href="http://209.97.131.179/#eratosthenes_sieve.c"> Loops and Conditions;</a>